 Minnesota state senator resigns after he was charged with soliciting a minor for prostitution

 ST. PAUL, Minn.
-(AP) — A Minnesota state senator who was caught in a sting operation resigned under fire Thursday after he was charged with soliciting a minor for prostitution.
+(AP) — A Minnesota state senator who was caught in a sting operation resigned under fire Thursday after he was charged with soliciting a minor for prostitution, stepping down before the Senate could vote on whether to expel him.

-Republican Justin Eichorn, of Grand Rapids, submitted his resignation in a letter to Gov. Tim Walz, Senate Minority Leader Mark Johnson said in a statement.
+Republican Justin Eichorn, of Grand Rapids, submitted his resignation in an email to Gov. Tim Walz, according to Senate Minority Leader Mark Johnson.

-“This is the right thing to do for his family and the Senate,” Johnson said.
-“We are ready to move on and do the important work that needs to be done at the Capitol.”
+“Decisive action needed to take place, and we did not want this to cloud up the issues of the budget going forward, and the things that Minnesotans really need,” Johnson told reporters.
+“So we want to take care of this quickly and be done with this.”

-Eichorn, 40, has been jailed since his arrest Monday in Bloomington in an undercover operation targeting commercial sex involving juveniles.
+Eichorn, 40, has been jailed since his arrest in Bloomington on Monday in an undercover operation targeting commercial sex involving juveniles.
 He is scheduled to make his first court appearance Thursday afternoon.
 Court records do not list an attorney who can speak on his behalf.

+The nameplate on Eichorn’s desk in the Senate chamber was removed before Thursday’s floor session.
+Afterward, Johnson said the charge was “so severe” and the charging documents so “very damning” that his members agreed unanimously that the rare step of expulsion was justified and they were prepared to vote him out.

+“This would’ve been a cloud hanging over the Senate.
+We don’t need another one of those,” he said.
+“So now we’re able to get back to work.”

 Investigators had placed multiple ads online offering sex for money, according to the charging documents.
 Eichorn exchanged text messages with an undercover officer purporting to be a 17-year-old girl for several days until they arranged a meet-up, where he was arrested.